Filter by Subcategory

 with Isabel Alff

-All materials and tools are provided.
-Finished wall vases will be fired and ready for pickup at a later date.
+All tools and materials are provided.
+Finished bird feeders will be fired and ready for pickup at a later date.

 - We believe art should be accessible to all.
 Scholarships are available for those who qualify.